-A rural speed limit of 40mph may be considered in very exceptional circumstances, in an area of outstanding natural beauty or across, or adjacent to, unenclosed common land; or if they form part of a recommended route for vulnerable road users.
+The Department for Transport guidance and the County Council's Speed Management Protocol identifies that a rural speed limit of 40mph may be considered in very exceptional circumstances, in an area of outstanding natural beauty or across, or adjacent to, unenclosed common land; or if they form part of a recommended route for vulnerable road users.
 Such a special application would need, however, to be done in association with the Department for Transport and in discussion with a national park authority.
-Bearing this criteria in mind, officers do not agree that a 40mph limit is appropriate on the section of the A625 including the bend and bridge over the River Derwent.
+Bearing this criteria in mind, officers do not agree that a 40mph limit is appropriate on this section of the B6001.